Barda Mausoleum: Reconstruction

 The restoration process of the tomb stated in the 1960s.
-However, due to negligence during restoration the original appearance of the tomb changed (the inscriptions were erased, and the heavy concrete slab that placed on the roof caused cracks).
-In 2012, the restoration of the tomb started again 2012 and continued till 2018.
+However, due to negligence during restoration, the original appearance of the tomb changed (the inscriptions were erased, and the heavy concrete slab that placed on the roof caused cracks).
+In 2012, the restoration of the tomb started again in 2012 and continued until 2018.
 The roof tomb (which was initially made of concrete during the first reconstruction period) was completely dismantled and reconstructed by tiling over bricks.
-In approximately 427 m² area simple and sophisticated tile elements were designed and applied.
-Ayatul-Kursi Surah and inscriptions with the Kufi alphabet that placed on the walls of tomb while construction (in 14th century) were restored.
+In approximately 427 m² area, simple and sophisticated tile elements were designed and applied.
+Ayatul-Kursi Surah and inscriptions with the Kufi alphabet that placed on the walls of the tomb while construction (in 14th century) were restored.
 In addition, the mortar joints between tiles were cleaned and refilled with a special mix of mud.
 Cracks on the wall have been completely regenerated.
 The stairs have been covered with a glass cover, and there is a marble coffin inside the tomb.
 The restoration works were carried out by the order of the State Service for Cultural Heritage Protection, Development and Rehabilitation under the Ministry of Culture and Tourism of the Republic of Azerbaijan by "Azerbarpa" Scientific-Research Project Institute.
 The reopening took place on March 25, 2018.

 History

 Historically, two tower-shaped tombs were built in Barda city in the 14th century, and only one of them remained until the modern era.
-As its name in scientific literature Barda tomb was erected in 1322 according to the inscriptions which illustrates when and by whom the monument was built.
-Due to its architecture tomb has attracted the attention of researchers since the 19th century after the invasion of South Caucasus by the Russian empire.
-Famous orientalist Khanikov, who visited Barda in 1848, read the inscriptions on the monument and these inscriptions were later published by academician Dorn in Barda in 1861.
-Academician Dorn also published also the appearance of the Barda tomb.
+As its name in scientific literature, Barda tomb was erected in 1322 according to the inscriptions which illustrate when and by whom the monument was built.
+Due to its architecture, the tomb has attracted the attention of researchers since the 19th century after the invasion of the South Caucasus by the Russian Empire.
+The famous orientalist Khanikov, who visited Barda in 1848, read the inscriptions on the monument and these inscriptions were later published by academician Dorn in Barda in 1861.
+Academician Dorn also published the appearance of the Barda tomb.

 This inscription in the Barda tomb is an extremely valuable example of the Nakhchivan architectural school, which confirms that the architects of Nakhchivan were invited to other cities to build important buildings in the XIV century.